waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Lesson: Never mix directional inputs and the A button in the same turn; the system will strip the A button to prevent errors.
 Move first, then interact.

 # Error Analysis Log
 - [Turn 21931] Mistake: Assumed a Suicune sighting existed on Route 36.
 Root Cause: Confused Crystal mechanics with other games.
-Correction: Suicune Tracker confirmed sequence is Burned Tower -> Cianwood -> Route 42 -> Tin Tower.
+Correction: Sequence is Burned Tower -> Cianwood -> Route 42 -> Route 36 -> Tin Tower.
+[Turn 21967]
 - [Turn 21931] Mistake: Assumed harvesting Apricorns on Route 42 triggered Sighting 3.
 Root Cause: Sprite didn't appear but I assumed it happened off-screen.
 Correction: Must return and step on the trigger tile.
 - [Turn 21957] Mistake: Mixed directional and action buttons (Down, A, A).
 Result: Only Down was executed.
 Correction: Move first, then perform action.